 - The traditional fly mask covers the horse’s eyes and jaw and usually stops halfway to the nose.

-- The nose of the mask should sit about 1 to 2 fingers width below the cheekbone to help prevent rubbing.
-You should also adjust the Velcro closure so that you can slip a finger or 2 in between the mask and your horse.
-Any looser than this and it will make it easier for the mask to come off if your horse rubs his head.
+- The nose of the mask should sit about one to two fingers width below the cheekbone to help prevent rubbing.
+You should also adjust the Velcro closure so that you can slip a finger or two in between the mask and your horse.
+Any looser than this and it will make it easier for the mask to come off if your horse rubs their head.